rootwork/salsa-clave/README.md

 ### Step-by-step instructions for beginners

-1. Download a zip file of the Salsa Clave package from GitHub so you can edit it locally.
+1. You'll want a local copy of Salsa Clave so you can customize it to fit your needs.
+Click on the "releases" tab at the top of this page.
+Next to the most recent release, click the "zip" icon to download the Salsa Clave package.
 Unzip it into a folder.

 2. Open the **clave-core.js** file and begin reading.
 (This file is required for any use of Salsa Clave.)
 The code is extensively commented, allowing you to